becker1701/rubyffr/_posts/2015-11-24-a-great-way-to-preview-your-params-hash.markdown

 comments:   true
 ---

-Using `binding.pry` is without a doubt, one of my best freinds debugging Rails apps.
-And, I found a great way to show the params , and here is one that will allow you to view your params hash across all of your views in your development environment without any `binding.pry`'s or the like.
+Using `binding.pry` is without a doubt one of my best freinds when debugging Rails apps.
+I found a little trick that will allow you to view your params hash across all of your views in your development environment without any `binding.pry`'s or the like.

 1. Open your application.html.erb file.